yahyazuher/AI-Based-Multi-Model-System-for-Liver-Disease-Risk-Assessment/docs/Gate_Model.md

 ---
 ### Training Phase

 The system's efficiency depends on a data split of **80% for training** and **20% for testing**, which resulted in a realistic real-world accuracy of **97.41%**.
 The model was trained on the 'Result' column within the training dataset—which categorizes the patient's status as either 'Sick' or 'Healthy'.
-This target variable was used to validate the model's performance, ensuring it identifies patterns accurately rather than simply memorizing dat
+This target variable was used to validate the model's performance, ensuring it identifies patterns accurately rather than simply memorizing data through a process known as Supervised Learning

 * **Data Processing:** Unlike standard datasets, **rigorous preprocessing** was performed.
 Over 11,000 duplicate rows were identified and removed from the original raw file (`data/raw/Liver Pationt Dataset (LPD)_train.csv`).
 * **Training Data:** The model was trained on data from approximately **15,500 patients** extracted from the `Liver_Patient_Dataset_Cleaned_19k.csv` file.